quicwg/multipath/draft-ietf-quic-multipath.md

 MAX_PATH_ID frames that do not increase the path limit MUST be ignored.

-MAX_PATH_ID frames are ack-eliciting and SHOULD be retransmitted when lost and no more recent MAX_PATH_ID frame has been sent in the mean time.
+MAX_PATH_ID frames are ack-eliciting and SHOULD be retransmitted when lost and no more recent MAX_PATH_ID frame has been sent in the meantime.

 ## PATHS_BLOCKED and PATH_CIDS_BLOCKED frames {#paths-and-cids-blocked-frame}